 Ask yourself what you can do today that will get you closer to your dream?
 That may be something tiny like lifting the rucksacks out of the loft or it could be something huge such as asking a real estate agent to come and value your house so you can put it up for sale.

 Whatever you choose to do to get closer to your new path, do it today.
 One small step after another.
-By the end of the week, you will be closer to your dream.
+By the end of the week, you will be almost a mile closer to your dream.

 Related Posts That You will Enjoy!